Vector4-new/RobloxFDLauncherLinux/README.md

 ## Starting and stopping the webserver ⭐
 ### Starting 🚀
 * Go into the `webserver` directory.
-* Run `./start.sh`.
+* Run `./start.sh`. (devilbox)
-* Alternatively you just input this into a terminal and it should start.
+* Alternatively you just input this into a terminal and it should start . (devilbox)
    ```
-    /home/$USER/RobloxFDLauncherLinux/webserver/start.sh
+   sudo /home/$USER/RobloxFDLauncherLinux/webserver/start.sh
    ```
    For XAMPP (experimental) use
    ```